 After a night on the mooring in Avalon, we’ll be up early to sail to San Diego.
 We’ll keep a sharp lookout for dolphins and whales as we cross the channel to the mainland, then spend the night on the dock in San Diego.

 Day 11: Clear Customs San Diego, sail to Mexico

-We’ll need to clear customs out of the US before heading to Mexico and will pop in for a quick stop in San Diego to do so.
+We’ll need to clear customs out of the US before heading to Mexico, so will do this first thing in the morning.
 As soon as we’re done, we’ll get off the dock and continue our passage down to Ensenada.
 This passage should be full of nice sailing and marine mammals.
 Night on the dock in Marina Coral, Ensenada.

 – All meals (vegetarian), snacks, and drinks on board